rhomobile/rhomobile-docs/docs/en/edge/guide/debugging_js.md

 # Debugging JavaScript
 ## Debugging with RhoSimulator
 ### What is RhoSimulator?
 RhoSimulator is a device simulation environment for RhoMobile apps that's part of the standard [RhoMobile Suite installation](rhomobile-install).
 It also can run from a command line.
-It lets you run, view, test and debug your RhoMobile applications in software first, before testing on hardware or hardware emulation.
+It lets you run, view, test and debug the visible portions of your RhoMobile applications initially in software, before then testing them on hardware or hardware emulation.

 RhoSimulator builds and runs your apps more quickly than do other environments, and is therefore useful for rapid test-and-debug cycles.
 Under RhoSimulator, most app changes can be made live by pressing the ‘Refresh’ button.
 There's no need to rebuild the app or restart RhoSimulator to accomodate app changes except to the `AppApplication` class or after the addition or change of a model.